i2group/analyze/documentation/developer_essentials_example_rest.md

 Before you begin
 ----------------

 The two-phase data retrieval example project requires the development version of i2 Analyze, prepared according to the deployment instructions in Developer Essentials.

-To test the functionality of the example, you must also configure the user interface extension example project.
+To test the functionality of the example, you must also configure the user interface extension example project by following the instructions in [Configuring the "user interface extension" example project](https://github.com/IBM-i2/Analyze/blob/master/documentation/developer_essentials_example_ui.md "(Opens in a new tab or window)").

 Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into i2 Analyze items.
-These artifacts are in the `SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.
+These artifacts are in the `C:\IBM\i2analyze\SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.

 About this task
 ---------------